abdxdev/abdxdev/README.md

 <div align="center">

-From clean code to genius ideas, they’re the real MVPs of the dev world. 😎
+From clean code to genius ideas, they're the real MVPs of the dev world. 😎

 </div>